Native American Indian Dog

 Training

-The Native American Indian Dog is a highly intelligent breed that has the capacity to respond very well to training.
+The Native American Indian Dog is an intelligent breed that has the capacity to respond very well to training.
 These dogs are naturally eager to please, so they will respond well to a firm and consistent hand in training.
 Native American Indian Dogs are sensitive animals that tend to do best when their owner is firm in authority, but without being harsh or cruel.
-Consistency is the key to training these dogs properly
+Consistency is the key to training these dogs properly.

 Weight